• Skip to primary navigation

 Conclusion

-Juicing with frozen fruit and frozen vegetables is totally manageable, if a little tricky since they’re mushy and can be difficult to feed into your juicer.
+To juice frozen fruit and frozen vegetables is totally manageable, if a little tricky since they’re mushy and can be difficult to feed into your juicer whether it’s a masticating or a centrifugal juicer..

 Other than that, it’s an easy way to enjoy your favourite ingredients all year round.
-It can even be more cost-effective than always opting for fresh produce!
+If you choose to juice frozen fruit it can even be more cost-effective than always opting for fresh ingredients!

 Happy Juicing!